grafana/writers-toolkit/docs/sources/review/doc-validator/_index.md

 #### Explanation of the regular expression

 - `^` matches the empty string at the beginning of a line, effectively anchoring the regular expression to the start of the input.
-- Writers' Toolkit is an unversioned project so the content is mounted directly into the `/hugo/content/docs/writers-toolkit/` directory.
+- The Writers' Toolkit is an unversioned project so the content is mounted directly into the `/hugo/content/docs/writers-toolkit/` directory.
-- `write/` is appended to the literal string so hat only the content in the `/docs/sources/write/` directory is validated.
+- `write/` is appended to the literal string so that only the content in the `/docs/sources/write/` directory is validated.
 - `.*` matches zero or more additional characters, effectively matching any file paths in the `/hugo/content/docs/writers-toolkit/` directory.
 - `$` matches the empty string at the end of a line, effectively anchoring the regular expression to the end of the input.